cryptospaceship/doc-en/ccs-token.rst

     : align: center

 .. hint ::
     Once the QAIM points are distributed there is no way to go back.
-Think carefully about your choices for the course you want for your CSS Token.
+Think carefully about your choices for the imprint you want for your CSS Token.